Aider-AI/aider/README.md

 ## Tips

 * Large changes are best performed as a sequence of thoughtful bite sized steps, where you plan out the approach and overall design.
-Don't ask GPT to "build a house" all in one go.
-Instead, think about the architecture you want and then ask it to "build a foundation", "erect the walls", "run the wiring", etc.
+Walk GPT through changes like you might with a junior dev.
+Ask for a refactor to prepare, then ask for the actual change.
+Spend the time to ask for code quality/structure improvements.
 * Use Control-C to safely interrupt `aider` if it isn't providing a useful response.
 The partial response remains in the conversation, so you can refer to it when you reply with more information or direction.
 * Use the `/run` command to run tests, linters, etc and show the output to GPT so it can fix any issues.
 * Enter a multiline chat message by entering `{` alone on the first line.
 End the multiline message with `}` alone on the last line.